top of page

 Solar Incentives When Adding Solar Panels

 Unfortunately, most homeowners will not be eligible for solar incentives when expanding their systems.
 For example, they probably cannot claim another federal tax credit.
-It is critical to be upfront with customers about this, so they understand the incentives before deciding to expand their solar system.
+It is critical to be upfront with customers about this, so they understand the incentives before deciding to add solar panels to existing system.

 However, there are exceptions to this rule, and it is helpful to research local incentives when applicable to determine if your customers will qualify because there may be some options available.
 For example, the Self-Generation Incentive Program (SGIP) in California currently provides rebates when adding solar battery storage to existing or new systems.